d-d-d-dalia/indie_artists/README.md

 # IndieArtists

-This is just a little gem to demo how to scrape data from a webpage, use it to create Ruby objects, show the data in those objects to a user, and allow a user to interact with the data through a command line.
+This is a Ruby gem demonstrating how to scrape data from a webpage, use it to create Ruby objects, show the data in those objects to a user, and allow a user to interact with the data through a command line.

 ## Installation